tingwai/universal_exchange/README.md

 ## Ideas for improvements

+- when ingesting from multiple market feeds the keys can be refactored to mention the source too, eg. `binance:price:btcusdt`
 - for demo purposes frontend calls Redis directly, instead frontend should call a backend API for data
 - support sharding `websocket_consumer` service
 - add Redis persistence